-With more than twenty years of experience in higher education, President Stuebner brings considerable knowledge about strategic planning, collaborative decision making, and institutional effectiveness.
-Most recently, she was the executive vice president and chief operating officer at Allegheny College in Meadville, Penn., where she supervised financial services, human resources, development and alumni affairs, student affairs, college relations, admissions, financial aid, retention and enrollment planning.
+Prior to Colby-Sawyer, President Stuebner was the executive vice president and chief operating officer at Allegheny College in Meadville, Pennsylvania, where she supervised financial services, human resources, development and alumni affairs, student affairs, college relations, admissions, financial aid, retention and enrollment planning.
 She chaired the president's senior staff, strategic planning, and finance and facilities committees.

-Prior to her role at Allegheny, President Stuebner spent a decade at Lycoming College in a variety of senior level administrative positions including executive assistant to the president and institutional planning officer, vice president for planning, and vice president for administration and planning.
+Before her role at Allegheny, President Stuebner spent a decade at Lycoming College in a variety of senior level administrative positions including executive assistant to the president and institutional planning officer, vice president for planning, and vice president for administration and planning.
 She has also served as an academic counselor at Dartmouth College, a freshman proctor and director of freshman intramurals at Harvard College, and special assistant to the president at Wheelock College.
-President Stuebner also held the position of teaching fellow for a number of courses at the Harvard Graduate School of Education.
+President Stuebner also held the position of teaching fellow for a number of courses at the Harvard University Graduate School of Education.
 She began her career at Albright College, where she held concurrent roles as head women's basketball coach, admissions counselor and special assistant to the academic dean.

-A native of Deephaven, Minn., President Stuebner enjoys spending time with her spouse Amanda and their children (Tyler and Gabrielle), walking with her two Labradoodles, sea kayaking, hiking, reading, traveling and cheering for the New England Patriots.
+A native of Deephaven, Minn., President Stuebner enjoys spending time with her spouse Amanda and their children (Tyler and Gabrielle), walking with her two Labradoodles, kayaking, hiking, reading, traveling and cheering for the New England Patriots.